eth-man/coronavirusTrackYourCountry/README.md

 pacman -S python-beautifulsoup4
 pacman -S python-requests

-copy the py file to the desired location change country variable in script add to i3 config
+copy py file to the desired location add path and countries to config (see i3blocks.config example)
 ```